-Depending on your child's age and health, you might be able to choose between a flu shot and the nasal spray flu vaccine:
+Depending on your child's age and health, you might be able to choose between the flu shot and the nasal spray flu vaccine:

 - Flu shot.
 Flu shots can be given to children 6 months and older.
-Side effects might include soreness where the shot was given.
-A fever, muscle pain and feelings of weakness also can occur.
+Side effects might include soreness, redness and swelling where the shot was given.
+A fever, muscle aches and headache also can occur.

 - Nasal spray.
 The nasal spray flu vaccine can be given to healthy children 2 years and older.
-Side effects of the nasal spray might include a runny nose, cough, fever, wheezing, vomiting and a sore throat.
-A headache and muscle aches also can occur.
+Side effects of the nasal spray in children might include a runny nose, wheezing, headache, vomiting, muscle aches and a slight fever.

 - 2 doses.
-If your child is younger than age 9 years and is getting the flu vaccine for the first time or has only had one dose of the vaccine in total prior to July 1, 2019, plan for two doses given at least four weeks apart.
-Begin the process as early as possible.
+If your child is younger than age 9 and is getting the flu vaccine for the first time or has only had one dose of the vaccine in total prior to July 1, 2020, plan for two doses given at least four weeks apart.

-Keep in mind that it takes up to two weeks after vaccination for a child to be fully protected from the flu.
+Keep in mind that it takes up to two weeks after vaccination to be protected from the flu.
 Also check with your child's doctor if: